A few months ago I thought I was getting carpel tunnel syndrome! I had shooting pain in my wrist and up half my arm.

 What causes crochet pain?

-This is just a brief list of things you can do to help keep your hands crochet healthy!
-Do you have any other suggestions to add to the list?
-I’d love to read them in the comments below.
+This is a brief list of things to help keep your hands crochet healthy!
+Do you have any suggestions to add?
+I’d love to read about them in the comments below.
 Hope you will love this!